byroot/byroot.github.io/_posts/2025-03-04-the-pitchfork-story.markdown

 1007       \_ pitchfork worker 1, generation 2
 ```

-All of this of course being done progressively, one worker at a time, to not significantly reduce the capacity
+All of this of course being done progressively, one worker at a time, to avoid significantly reducing the capacity
 of the server.

 ## Benchmarking